scijs/ndarray/README.md

 * Allocating an array of native-arrays induces an overhead of O(shape.length^2) extra independent JavaScript objects.
 Not only does this greatly increase the amount of memory they consume, but it also prevents them from scaling with block size (leading to cache performance problems).
 * Slicing arrays-of-arrays is an O(n) operation, while resizing a view is only O(1) and can be done without allocating any intermediate objects.
 * Arrays-of-arrays can not be directly uploaded to WebGL, and instead require a costly "unboxing" step to convert them into a typed array.

+## What optimizations does this library use?

+The following optimizations are planned:

+* Typed array back storage
+* 0-allocation accessor interface
+* In place slicing (ie `subarray()` like semantics)
+* Optimized classes for low dimensional views (shape.length <= 4)
+* Cache oblivious view assignment and copying

 ## What are the downsides?